xonixx/xonixx.github.io/gc_less_java.md

 ### Python-like hashtable implementation

 While doing these experiments I was lucky enough to meet this article: [Internals of sets and dicts](https://www.fluentpython.com/extra/internals-of-sets-and-dicts/).
-It describes the implementation details of sets and maps in the latest Python.
+It describes the implementation details of sets and maps in the Python programming language.

-It appears, that the map algorithm in Python doesn't use many allocations, instead it allocates one piece of memory and distributes the key, value, hashes data in it.
+It appears, that the `dict` (this is the name for hashtable in Python) algorithm in Python doesn't use many allocations.
+Instead, it allocates one piece of memory and distributes the key, value, hashes data in it.
 When collection grows, it re-allocates this continuous piece of memory and re-distributes the data.
 This is exactly what we need!

 So I came up with this `MemorySegment`-based, [Python-based off-heap hashtable implementation](https://github.com/xonixx/gc_less/blob/85985326c2503126be6b0f1934bfc187713db70b/src/main/java/gc_less/python_like/IntHashtableOffHeap.java).